 Kick-starting all businesses sustainably as we move out of lockdown

-As we look forward to kick-starting our businesses post lockdown, many organisations with public settings – from retailers through to leisure facilities – are reviewing new ways to serve customers with safer social distancing in mind.
+As we look forward to kick-starting our businesses, many organisations with public settings – from retailers through to leisure facilities – are reviewing new ways to serve customers.
 Doing this in a sustainable way, supporting trade in local communities, is vital.